 Our goal at Offcut is to put ourselves out of business.
 That's what we're working towards.
 More on that soon, but first, a little history...

-Fast forward a few years and the business model hasn't changed at all.
-With Adrien (an environmental journalist) and Dan Price (a climate scientist) at the helm, our team now works with companies around the world who have textile remnants destined for landfill.
-We turn that brand new fabric into limited-run hats which we release to our members first in monthly drops.
+Our team works with companies in New Zealand and around the world who have textile remnants destined for landfill.
+We turn this brand new fabric into limited-run hats released to our members first in monthly drops.

-We believe in using business as a tool for positive social and environmental change: whether it's preventing brand new resources from ending up in landfill, crowdsourcing a forest of more than a million trees to combat climate ignorance, or standing up for issues we believe in.
+We believe in using business as a tool for positive social and environmental change.
 To us, Offcut is a platform we can use to amplify our voice and inspire others to rethink what we so needlessly call "waste."

 "Offcut is a platform we can use to amplify our voice."